alialsarraf/practicalAPITest/README.md

      * Resources: Contains a set of JSON files, that we need to use as either payload or compare responses.
      * Utils: a utility folder contains any files we need and feels it can be stored under this folder.
    * testCoverage: Contains all test related files
-       * API: Contains all the API calls that are shown in the design document, in our case is the test guideline given to me.
+       * API\practicalTest_api: Contains all the API calls that are shown in the design document, in our case is the test guideline given to me.
        * practical_api_test.spec: Is the test file that contains all our test scenarios